fadeoutsoftware/WASDI/docs/InsideWasdi/AddDataProvider.rst

 getDownloadFileSize receives the file URI and must return the size of the file.
 Useful to give progress to the user.

 executeDownloadFile is the main method: it receives the sFileURL OBTAINED BY THE LINKED DATA PROVIDER, the credentials, the local folder, the process workspace and the max number of retry allowed.
-Must return the valid file full path or "" if was not possible.
+Must return the valid file full path or "" if the download was not possible.

 getFileName extracts the file name from the URL

 internalGetScoreForFile returns the score auto-evaluated by the Provider Adapter to download sFileName of sPlatformType.

 The base class has many utility functions ready for many common cases:

-* downloadViaHttp: std http dowload
+* downloadViaHttp: std http download
 * getFileSizeViaHttp: request file size to http
 * copyStream: copy a stream to another
 * localFileCopy: makes a local file copy